Tackling the New Challenges of Learning At Home in Queensland

 Moving Education Online – An Educator’s Perspective

 As a trained educator, we learn how to teach people things.
 This can be complex maths problems through to simply teaching students how to read and write.
-In practice, educators teach people a wide variety of content through a range of mediums; however, before the COVID-19 pandemic, everything was centered around in-person communication.
-Due to the highly infectious nature of the virus, and as you’re probably aware, this has now all changed.
+In practice, educators teach people a wide variety of content through a range of mediums; however, before the COVID-19 pandemic, everything was centred around in-person communication.
+Due to the highly infectious nature of the virus, as you’re probably aware, this has now all changed.
 With the closure of schools around the world, educators are being forced into moving to completely electronic systems for teaching and learning at home.
-While this may seem foreign to many, there are many online resources available.
+While this may seem foreign to many, there are plenty of online resources available.
 These aim to alleviate the difficulties of moving to completely online and at-home education, for parents, students, and educators.

 What Is Happening in Queensland?

-While most schools are still open across the country, Education Queensland has taken steps towards allowing school communities to continue teaching and learning during extended school closures.
-In doing this, they have utilised an online resource called ‘learning@home’.
-In the event of prolonged school closures, parents and students can access the resources provided on this website for completion at home.
-Even though the Queensland Government has provided this openly available resource, each school will have its own unique approach to online learning, so it is important to maintain effective communication with your child’s school.
+Each school will have its own unique approach to online learning, so it is important to maintain effective communication with your child’s school.
 You can access ‘learning@home’ here or access our Parents’ Guide to the Queensland Government Curriculum.

 Understanding the ‘learning@home’ Resources